openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 #### Staff of the Archmage

 *Carved from the oak of the World Tree and set with gems from the elemental planes, this staff is one of the most powerful additions to an evoker’s arsenal.*

-Energy 7, Energy +2, Potent, Persistent Damage 9, Baneful
+Energy 7, Energy +2, Potent, Persistent Damage 9, Baneful (Persistent Damage)

 **Retributive Strike**: The wielder may willingly break the staff to unleash its power in a devastating blast of elemental energy.
-The wielder is immediately killed, and creatures within 100 feet suffer a damaging attack as follows: 1d20 + 3d10, advantage 9 versus Guard.
+The wielder is immediately killed, and creatures within 100 feet suffer a damaging attack as follows: 1d20 + 4d8, advantage 9 versus Guard.

 #### Time Machine

-*The ultimate achievement of mad scientists and quantum physicists alike, this vehicle is capable of transporting its passengers through the fourth dimension.*s
+*The ultimate achievement of mad scientists and quantum physicists alike, this vehicle is capable of transporting its passengers through the fourth dimension.*

 **Time Travel**: A character may attempt to travel forward or backward in time by making a Logic roll, CR 20.
-The roll incurs disadvantage 1 for every 5 years of **time travel**.
+The roll incurs disadvantage 1 for every 5 years of time travel.
 Any passengers within the vehicle are also transported, willing or not.
 The GM may interpret a failed roll in any number of interesting ways, including but not limited to the following:

 -   The time travelled is multiplied by 100.